pmaojo/ferrum/docs/graph-rag.md

 Fill code blocks marked with `// ⛳️ AI_FILL[task] --context NODE_ID` using
 GraphRAG to fetch dependencies for `NODE_ID`.

+If the filler service returns an empty snippet, Ferrum will now ask you for a short description or story about `NODE_ID`.
+The extra details are sent back to `/fill-todo` and also stored in Neo4j so future calls have richer context.

 ```bash
 ferrum ai-team "What affects the node `saveOrder`?"
 ```